Balasubramanian-pg/Real-Time-Intelligence/README.md

    - Predictive maintenance with Spark ML.
    - Multi-region failover for Event Hubs.

-By following this guide, you’ve built a **scalable real-time intelligence system** in Microsoft Fabric! 🚀
+By following this guide, you’ve built a **scalable real-time intelligence system** in Microsoft Fabric